 The previous results have geometric consequences.
 Section 8.1 classifies contraction algebras, up to isomorphism, from all Type A and D flopping contractions.
-This immediately gives, in §8.2, a classification of Type A and D flops, and it also has consequences to GV invariants.
-Then §8.3 constructs the first, and conjecturally only, infinite family of Type D divisor-to-curve contractions.
-Using this, and known results from flops, we then prove that the Realisation Conjecture (1.11) is true, except possibly for some exceptional cases, establishing 1.12 in the introduction.
+This has immediate application to GV invariants.
+Then §8.2 constructs the first, and conjecturally only, infinite family of Type D divisor-to-curve contractions.
+Using this, and known results from flops, we then prove that the Realisation Conjecture (1.10) is true, except possibly for some exceptional cases, establishing 1.11 in the introduction.
 The last subsection classifies contraction algebras that can arise from Type A and Type D_4 divisor-to-curve contractions.

 8.1.
 Classification of contraction algebras for A and D flops.
-In this section we classify contraction algebras that can arise from Type A and D flops, in both cases without referring to any classification of such flops (noting that a Type D flop classification arises as a consequence, in §8.2).
-We will show that the only possible options are those finite dimensional Jacobi algebras in 5.1 and 6.19 respectively.
+In this section we classify contraction algebras that can arise from Type A and D flops, in both cases without referring to any classification of such flops (noting in Type D a classification does not exist).
+We will show that the only possible options are those finite dimensional Jacobi algebras in 5.1 and 6.18 respectively.
 We use the notation of §1.5 freely; in particular, \mathcal{R} is commutative noetherian and in applications Spec \mathcal{R} is the base of a simple 3-fold flop.